 Looking Forward: A Unified Vision

 The impressions from the workshop reflected a renewed sense of purpose among barangay officials.
-Kagawad.
-Victoria Jucaban, Kagawad.
-Jennie Bordon, and Kagawad.
-Suzanne Panistante all expressed their gratitude and enthusiasm.
+Kagawad Victoria Jucaban, Kagawad Jennie Bordon, and Kagawad Suzanne Panistante all expressed their gratitude and enthusiasm.
 They recognized the potential of the Community Scorecard in shaping more effective and inclusive governance.
 “It’s all about communication and cooperation,” said Ma’am Gina Millan, echoing a sentiment of collective effort.

 The Community Scorecard workshop in Barangay Badiang was more than just an educational event; it was a pivotal moment for fostering a participatory approach to governance.
 With tools like Photovoice, Community Mapping, and GIS at their disposal, barangay officials and community members are now better equipped to identify needs, prioritize issues, and drive meaningful change.
-As SB Josephine Espia aptly put it, “Together, we’re not just planning for a better future; we’re building it.
+As SB Jocelyn Espia aptly put it, “Together, we’re not just planning for a better future; we’re building it.

 Leave a Reply